Lighting in a historic home is never purely technical. It is atmospheric.

 Historic Lighting

-Rather than a single central source, historic interiors depend on layers:
+Rather than a single central source, both historic and Scandinavian interior design depend on layers:

 Window light during the day